QuantumEden/eden-protocol/docs/glossary.md

 **Conviction Glyph** – A symbolic glyph representing the user's dominant moral foundation (e.g. ☯ for Truth, 🜁 for Discipline).

+**Soulform** – A metamorphic transformation unlocked by alignment, discipline, and voluntary disclosure.
+It is not a costume, but a consequence.

+**Soulform Visuals** – Dynamic visual FX rendered in the avatar: shimmer overlays, elemental body shaders, aura pulses, and movement changes based on soulform state.

+**Transformation Threshold** – The trait-based and narrative requirements needed to unlock a soulform, tied to the Tree of Life, XP, and personal quests.

 ---

 ## 🌳 Tree of Life System